[?] Subscribe To This Site

 "If there is any one lesson I have learned in working with many hundreds of family businesses, it is that every family business is unique and complex in its own way," says Schwerzler.

-A strategy that works well for one family business will be a disaster for another family business.
+As a Family Business Strategy Master, I know that a strategy that works well for one family business can be a disaster for another family business.

 Problem-solving in a family business can be like being in a room of mirrors - each reflection or memory is slightly altered, each in a different way - for every member of the family.